deluca-4139/CH-Song-Exchanger/README.md

 ## Installation

-If you have Python installed, running CH-X is as simple as `clone`ing this repository and running
+If you have Python installed, running CH-X is as simple as `clone`ing or downloading/extracing this repository and running

 ```
 py .\app.py